devllart/foobarman/Readme.md

 ## User manual

-* All control on the command line - hints are present (supported languages are English and Russian)
+* All control on the command line - hints are present ( supported languages are English and Russian — so far only commands( )

 Look, if you want playing this game you just should run execute file called like "foobarman" First thing you need to do its select name for your bartender.